-Mark Cowan holds the position of Senior Executive Vice-President,international Business, at Cassidy & Associates, a Washington based International government relations and consulting firm.
-Mr. Cowan has had a long and successful career in the Washington public affairs and legal industry.
-Most recently he was a partner at the Washington based law firm, Patton Boggs LLP.
-He served as President of Columbus Public Affairs and a Chief Executive Officer of Newmyer Associates, a public affairs and strategic intelligence firm.
-He was Vice-Chairman of Cassidy & Associates, and a founder and Chief Executive Officer of The Jefferson Group.
-Earlier, Mr. Cowan served at Gray & Company and Hill & Knowlton Public Relations, counseling numerous domestic and international clients.
-In addition, Mr. Cowan has held Presidential and political appointments in three administrations, served on Capital Hill as a Committee Counsel, was a rated Air Force Officer and spent a period of time with the Central Intelligence Agency both abroad in operations and in Washington as Assistant Legislative Counsel to the Director.
-He serves on a number of corporate and not-for-profit boards.
+Mark D. Cowan is the principal of Cowan Strategies, a Washington based firm concentrating in public policy, global business and trade.
+Prior to that, he was Senior Executive Vice-President, International Business, at Cassidy & Associates, a Washington based international government relations and consulting firm and prior to that he was a partner at the Washington based law firm, Patton Boggs LLP..
+He served as president of Columbus Public Affairs and as Chief Executive Officer of Newmyer Associates, a public affairs and strategic intelligence firm.
+He was vice chairman of Cassidy & Associates and a founder and Chief Executive Officer of The Jefferson Group.
+Mr. Cowan also served at Gray & Company and Hill & Knowlton Public Relations, counseling numerous domestic and international clients.
+In addition, Mr. Cowan has held presidential and political appointments in Ronald W. Reagan, George H. W. Bush and George W. Bush administrations.
+Mr. Cowan serves as a director of Suntrak Solar, is a trustee of The Catholic University of America, Columbus School of Law, and is a director or advisor to a number of institutions and other organizations.

 James J. Jackson, C.A., C.P.A.